oracle/gdk-intellij-tooling/README.md

 # Graal Cloud Native IntelliJ IDEA Plugin

-The plugin provides Graal Cloud Native (GCN) project wizard which generates GCN application.
-Graal Cloud Native is a cloud-agnostic development framework, built on top of Micronaut.
-Using Graal Cloud Native you can write once and then run the same code on multiple cloud platforms.
+The plugin provides a [Graal Cloud Native (GCN)](https://graal.cloud/gcn/) project wizard which helps you generate GCN applications.
+GCN is a cloud-agnostic development framework, built on top of Micronaut.
+Using Graal Cloud Native you can write once and then run it on multiple cloud platforms.
-All IntelliJ IDEA Ultimate Micronaut support is then available for GCN project.
+It also enables IntelliJ IDEA Ultimate Micronaut support for GCN projects.

 ## Build plugin from sources